Sheffield Hallam University’s assessment boards are held at the end of each assessment period and ratify students’ assessment results.

 - Where reassessment is not taken, a mark of zero will be recorded but the previous mark will be used to calculate the overall module result.
 Following referral the assessment task will be capped at the minimum module pass mark.

-If an Extenuating Circumstances Panel agrees that a student’s circumstances (as reported via a Request to Repeat an Assessment Attempt – RRAA), are valid and acceptable, the student will be given a deferral in the assessment task that the student claimed to be affected when the student has:-
+If an Extenuating Circumstances Panel agrees that a student’s circumstances (as reported via a Request to Repeat an Assessment Attempt – RRAA), are valid and acceptable, the student will be given a deferral in the assessment task that the student claimed to be affected when the student has not achieved the minimum module pass mark.

 Deferred assessment is always task for task and should normally be in the same form and content as the initial assessment task and normally a different assessment task would be set, except for dissertations or individual projects.
 Where variation is necessary this should be approved by the relevant Departmental Assessment Board.
 The also applies to deferral against a referred attempt.